aenzenith/laravel-localizable/README.md

 # Laravel Localizable

 This trait offers a convenient way to handle the localization of model fields within a Laravel application.
-It provides functionality for setting and translating localizable fields of a model, as well as methods for deleting and retrieving translations.
+It provides functionality for setting and translating localizable fields of a model.
 The trait utilizes the package's configuration file to establish default values and fallback options for localization, and also enables the retrieval of translations for localizable fields of a model by locale or field.
 Overall, it streamlines the localization process for your Laravel models.

 ## Installation